skip to content

 00:39:04 - Jenn Junod

-I can say, y'all, in case anybody was curious, if you want to see me struggle with Node versions, especially because we were talking about B Dougie earlier in that episode.
-I struggled with Node versions.
+I can say, y'all, in case anybody was curious, if you want to see me struggle with Node versions, especially because we were talking about B Dougie earlier, that episode I struggled with Node versions.
 It was interesting, to say the least.

 00:39:23 - Anthony Campolo

-And this is why Volta.
-Because Volta makes it really easy to manage your node versions.
+And this is why I like Volta, because Volta makes it really easy to manage your Node versions.
 You should open your window up so we can see the whole thing, all the things.

 00:39:34 - Jenn Junod